angulartics/angulartics/README.md

 Add the full tracking code from Google Tag Manager to the beginning of your body tag.

+#### OPTION A) Import the necessary configurations into Google Tag Manager
+Open Google Tag Manager and navigate to the Admin Tab.
+Select *Import Container*, then select *Merge* and *Rename conflicting tags, triggers, and variables*.
+Click *Choose Container File* and select *google-tag-manager-import.json* from this repository.
+Click *continue*, then confirm.

+Navigate to the Variables tab and click *Google Analytics Tracking ID - Angulartics*.
+Change this value to your Google Analytics Tracking ID, otherwise known as a UA Number.
+This can be found next to the name of your Google Analytics Property in the Google Analytics interface.
+No further configurations are necessary.

+#### OPTION B) Manually configure necessary configurations in Google Tag Manager

 Setup listeners in Google Tag Manager

 #### 6 Variables